NicoloToscani/vibration-analysis/README.md

-# Vibration Analysis applied to Predictive Maintenance
+# Vibration Analysis for Predictive Maintenance